cybersecryan/cybersecryan.github.io/README.md

 ### Credentials:
 * BTAS in Computer Technology with a focus on Security and Forensics 👨‍🎓🔎
-* Google Cybersecurity Professional Certificate (in progress) 📜
+* Google Cybersecurity Professional Certificate 📜
 * CompTIA Security+ (in progress) 📜

 ### Strengths/Skills: